whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/00-getting-started/00-00-121-08-3d-modeling-and-fabrication-syllabus.md

 ### File Management

 - We will use Canvas to turn in assignments.
-If issues arise with Canvas’ file submission process then we will use Google Drive to turn in assignments.
-- The class will have a Google Drive folder specific to this course.
 - Use this format for naming all your Digital II class digital files:
-  - YYYYMMDD Smith Lane Project 1
+  - YYYY-MM-DD Smith Lane Project 1
-  - 20250116 Smith Lane First Day Project 1
+  - 2026-01-14 Smith Lane First Day Project 1

 ## Required Textbooks and Readings

 - No required textbook
-- Course resources are available on [Canvas]() or [online](https://whatmakeart.com/courses/modeling-and-fabrication/2026-spring/)
+- Course resources are available on [Canvas](https://cia.instructure.com/courses/2313) or [online](https://whatmakeart.com/courses/modeling-and-fabrication/2026-spring/)

 ## Required Supplies

-- Drawing Board
-- Loose Paper to Draw on (Can use printer paper or other loose paper, not paper in a sketchbook)
+- Loose Paper to Draw on (Can use printer paper or other loose paper)
 - Pencil and sharpener
 - Eraser
 - Safety Goggles (not needed on first day)
 - Hearing Protection (not needed on first day)
-- ~$50 -$75 for fabrication materials to complete projects
+- ~$50-$75 for fabrication materials to complete projects

 ## Recommended Materials

 The following materials are not required for the course but may be useful to you in the course and further study.

+- Drawing Board
 - T-Square
 - Straight edge for drawing lines 45 deg triangle 30 / 60 deg triangle
 - Compass for drawing circles